Fossils from the future ＃01 “Nike AIR JORDAN 1”

 WHAT HE MADE

-“Icon Made of Sand” is the title of a series of works by Seitaro Yamazaki.
+“Fossils from the future” is the title of a series of works by Seitaro Yamazaki.
 The series pursues the characteristics of “symbols” in the consumer society, which have been prevailing since late 20th century until today, through the aspect of “time”.

 The first work in the series, “#01 Nike Air Jordan 1”, consists of a paint-coated sneaker made of casting sand and transparent acrylic resin featuring a cross section in the shape of Nike’s “Swoosh Logo”, fragments of the casting sand generated in the sneaker shaping process, and the 3D printing modelling data.